shanthini385/Bash-playground/README.md

-Bash Scripts Hub
+Bash Playground

 \================

-Welcome to the Bash Scripts Hub repository—a collection of useful Bash scripts designed

-to automate tasks, enhance productivity, and serve as examples for shell scripting enthusiasts.
+Welcome to the Bash Scripts Hub repository—a collection of useful Bash scripts designed to automate tasks, enhance productivity, and serve as examples for shell scripting enthusiasts.